-The trend toward soft colored, pastel logos is growing!
+The trend toward soft-colored, pastel logos is growing!
 Pastel colors have a charming, and calming effect on the eye.
 A pastel logo adds a light, whimsical tone to your brand.
-Pastel logos are great for businesses in wellness, photography, weddings, floral design, and beauty.
-We’ve seen them used among bloggers and bakery owners, event-based businesses, and childcare or child education-oriented businesses as well!

-Looking for some pastel logo inspiration?
-We’ve got you covered with some real-life examples, plus some great logos made in Looka’s logo maker below!
+Looking for some pastel colors for logo inspiration?
+We’ve got you covered with some real-life examples, plus some great pastel logos made in Looka’s logo maker below!

 Don’t shy away from using multiple bright pastel colors in a logo!
-Look for complementary colors, and stick to a maximum of three so as not to overwhelm the eye.
-Lifestyle blog, Brit & Co, designed a multicolored logo that fits perfectly with their lively brand.
+Look for complementary colors, and pick up to three to overwhelm the eye.
+Lifestyle blog, Brit & Co, designed a multicolored pastel logo that fits perfectly with their lively brand.

 Muted pastel tones